Raising the Bar - celebrating the success of deaf young performers

 In 2016, we launched our second Raising the Bar event, introducing a third new workshop in drama.
 Doubling the number of places available, 24 lucky winners received a place at the masterclass directed by leading deaf professionals in the industry, at the prestigious mac birmingham in the West Midlands.
 The showcase proved that deaf young people can perform to a very high standard, a very well done to everyone involved.

 Following the huge success of both events, we are now planning Raising the Bar 2017.
 We are delighted to offer 32 places at our new Raising the Bar masterclass, that promises to be even bigger and better!
+You will need to enter online, as well as send us a short clip of your talent.
 See below for details on how to enter the new competition for this year:

 Raising the Bar 2015 Film